Automic/terraform-provider-cda/README.md

-Terraform Continuous Deliver Automation Provider
+Terraform Continuous Delivery Automation Provider
 ==================
 The CDA provider is used to create and configure Entities in your CDA system.
 See the Usage sections for an introduction to the provider.